If you’re looking for true wireless earbuds under $100 with a great balanced sound, the Cambridge Audio buds are among the top options.

 Most of today’s earbuds have some kind of water protection.
 It’s measured in IP or IPX rating.
 The higher the number, the better.

-With IPX5, the Cambridge Audio Melomania 1 aren’t fully waterproof, for those check here, but you can easily expose them to sweat, rain and even wash them under tap water.
+With IPX5, the Cambridge Audio Melomania 1 aren’t fully waterproof but you can easily expose them to sweat, rain and even wash them under tap water.
+For better protection, see the best waterproof Bluetooth headphones.

 But you can’t put them underwater.
 Nonetheless, the brushed plastic casing is minimalist and resistant to bumps or accidental drops on the floor.